sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

 ### Algorithms and Techniques
 As the focus of this work is on using just a post's text as an input for a classification task, the potential algorithmic approaches vary greatly depending on the approach used for pre-processing the data.
 The approaches evaluated in this project can be differentiated in three categories:

 1. Transforming the text into a numerical matrix based on word counts (absolute counts or relative to the frequency across all documents) allows training an arbitrary machine learning model.
-In particular three standard model classes were evaluated: A random forest classifier, a gradient boosting classifier and a support vector machine classifier.
+In particular two standard model classes were evaluated: A random forest classifier and a support vector machine classifier.
 2. The second class of approaches aims to equip the model with a form of prior knowledge in the form of pretrained word embeddings, i.e. numerical vectors that represent each word and are derived from general purpose corpora in an unsupervised manner.
 While they could theoretically be used with a variety of modeling approaches, using word embeddings in combination with neural networks has recently become popular.
 In particular, this work evaluates approaches showcased in a [current Kaggle competition on text classification](https://www.kaggle.com/c/quora-insincere-questions-classification) and makes use of the [GloVe word embeddings](https://nlp.stanford.edu/projects/glove/) from Stanford NLP.
 3. Going one step further, a third class of approaches, popularized through works like fast.ai's [ULMFiT](https://arxiv.org/abs/1801.06146) or Google's [BERT](https://arxiv.org/abs/1810.04805) in 2018, encodes prior knowledge not "merely" through word embeddings, but pre-trained language models.
 These models are trained to predict the next token in a sequence and are used to extract higher-level features from raw text, which then serve as an input to upstream tasks such as classification.

+The main difference between class 1 approaches and class 2/3 approaches is in how they treat the texts.
+The class 1 approaches treat a document as an unordered collection of words (also callen `bag-of-words`) and vectorize it based on counts.
+Class 2 and 3 approaches treat text as a `sequence` of words and conserve information about ordering in vectorizing the texts.

 ### Benchmark
 As the data set used in this project is specific to the interest of the author, naturally no publicly available benchmarks exist.
 However, there is one obvious point of comparison: The performance of a model trained just on the numerical features available.